 Exacting and detail-oriented

-The bottom line is if you use what Coleman has learned to extend your growing season a month earlier in spring and a month later in fall, it’s well worth the price of the paperback in terms of enjoyment, health and maybe even savings on vegetables.
+The bottom line is if you use what Coleman has learned to extend your growing season a month earlier in spring and a month later in fall, it’s well worth the price of the paperback.

-Finally, Coleman has the right sprit for suburban hobby farmers.
+Finally, Coleman has the right sprit for Suburban Hobby Farmer’s readers.
 He says, “farmers should always share ideas with each other.”
-I hope you will share your ideas on this post by commenting below.

 Related articles you might enjoy: